Fire Chief, Battalion Chiefs, Administrative Assistant

 Community Risk Reduction Section:(CRRS)

 The Community Risk Reduction Section provides fire inspection services, plan review, underground and above ground tank storage inspections, public education, and CPR and AED training to the Village.

-While there is one dedicated "Fire Inspector", he is assisted by all firefighters in conducting fire inspections in over 900 buildings in the Village.
+While there is one dedicated "Fire Inspector", all firefighters assist in conducting fire inspections in Village buildings.

 The CRRS is also responsible for presenting our annual Fire Safety Fair and our Life Saver Day, which draws over 800 residents to learn about fire and life safety issues during Fire Prevention Week.
 Additionally, every elementary school class - both public and private schools - is visited and provided fire safety education.

 Some examples of the programs presented by your fire department are:

 - First Aid for Kids

 The Support Services Division is led by the Battalione Chiefs.
 They are responsible for all vehicle and facility maintenance as well as the ordering of supplies, including EMS supplies.
 They are assisted by the On-Duty personnel, who have individual responsibility for each of the areas.
 As a team, they keep the trucks rolling and the equipment in order.